-• Essay Planning Response Paper (worth 10 points of final Interview paper grade) Due: Class # 3: September XX 2021
+• Essay Planning Response Paper (worth 10 points of final Interview paper grade) Due Class # 3:

-Describe the topic you plan to use for your final review essay and who you will/ did interview and why (preferably patient care provider, but patient may be possible if approved).
+Describe the topic you plan to use for your final review essay, who you will/did interview, and why (preferably a patient care provider, but a patient may be possible if approved).
 Share any concerns you have about your interview or your final essay topic.
-Include citations from at least 4 resources you think you might use for your final review essay
+Include citations from at least four resources you might use for your final review essay.

-Interview Analysis DUE Class # 6: October XX 2021,

-• INTERVIEW PAPER INSTRUCTIONS
+- Interview Analysis: DUE Class # 6: - INTERVIEW PAPER & AUDIO RECORDING INSTRUCTIONS

 Individuals who experience a medical/physical illness have typical and atypical trajectories of disease/ condition.
 Their families are also affected.
-This assignment provides students the opportunity to interview a patient care provider (or patient if approved by the Instructor) coping with a condition of your choosing.
+This assignment allows students to interview a patient care provider (or patient if approved by the instructor) coping with a condition of their choosing.
 Your interview paper will integrate Rolland's Family Systems Illness model and the observations of the interviewee's discussion about the specific diagnosis.

-Your interview provides the data for writing the final Essay paper that focuses on the medical/physical diagnosis and its impact on patients and families.
-For this assignment, patients' information must be blinded, and confidentiality strictly observed. \Note: I strongly recommend you identify potential interviewees asap as the interview must be done and written up by the end of September.
-We will interact officially through the response paper for Class 3, but feel free to email me with any questions or to set a time to talk about selecting your interviewee or any other concerns you may have.
+Your interview provides the data for drafting the final Essay paper that focuses on the medical/physical diagnosis and its impact on patients and families.
+Patients' information must be blinded for this assignment, and confidentiality must be observed.
+Note: I strongly recommend you identify potential interviewees ASAP as the interview must be done and written up...
+Email me with any questions or set a time to discuss selecting your interviewee or any other concerns you may have.

 Task:

-Interview someone about the trajectory of illness a patient with the condition of interest typically experiences and how that typically affects that person's family, using Rolland's Family Systems Illness Model.
+Interview someone about the trajectory of illness a patient with the condition of interest typically experiences and how that commonly affects that person's family, using Rolland's Family Systems Illness Model.
+You must audio record the Interview and submit the audio recording, the Interview Authorization/Permission form and the Interview Paper in Canvas.
+You will submit these items in Canvas (paper will be submitted in the Paper Assignment, and the Authorization Form and Recording will be submitted in an separate space in Canvas).